istresearch/scrapy-cluster/docs/topics/advanced/integration.rst

 If you would like to use some preconfigured searches and visualizations, go to **Settings** and (at time of writing) click **Objects**, then **Import**.
 We are going to import a sample set of visualizations and searches from the Scrapy Cluster project under the folder ``elk``.
 Select the ``export.json`` file to import everything in.

-You should now have a number of different Visualizations and Searches so you can better understand how your cluster is operating at scale.
+You should now have a number of different Visualizations, Dashboards, and Searches so you can better understand how your cluster is operating at scale.

 .. note:: The graphs below only show a sample series of three or four crawl requests over a span of four hours.
 A typical cluster will have hundreds or thousands of requests per minute!

 Overall
 ^^^^^^^

-This is a high level overview of all three components of your Scrapy Cluster.
+This is a high level overview dashboard of all three components of your Scrapy Cluster.
 This is the typical view to go to when you would like to know what is going on across all of your different components.

 .. figure:: ../img/overall_kibana.png
     :alt: Overall Kibana